gear-foundation/academy/docs/10-escrow-state/reading-state.md

 }
 ```

-Finally, we’ll create the `build.rs` file of the state as follows:
+Finally, we'll create the `build.rs` file of the state as follows:

 ```rust title="state/build.rs"
 fn main() {